La Castellana, Negros Occidental: Etymology

 The town is named after the Paseo de la Castellana in Madrid, Spain.

 History

-According to popular belief, the early settlers of the town came from Marayo (now Pontevedra), calling their place of settlement as the village of "Lapak".
+According to local tradition, the early settlers of the town originated from Marayo (now Pontevedra), and initially referred to their settlement as the village of “Lapak.”

-During the Spanish conquest of the Philippines, the Spaniards named the place "La Castellana" due to its similarity in vegetation with Paseo de la Castellana, Madrid, Spain.
-Under Spanish colonization, the Spaniards established haciendas and sugar plantations.
-These improved heavily on the local economy and soon many nationalities and natives flocked to the place to find work and opportunities.
-La Castellana became one of the major center of trade and commerce in the region.
+During the Spanish colonial period, the area was renamed La Castellana due to its resemblance in vegetation to Paseo de la Castellana in Madrid.
+The Spaniards established haciendas and sugar plantations, significantly boosting the local economy and attracting migrants and workers from various regions.
+As a result, the town developed into an important center of trade and commerce.

-Under the American colonial government, the municipality was formally established on January 1, 1918.
-It became a municipality by virtue of Executive Order No. 101, as proclaimed by American Governor-General Francis Burton Harrison.
+Under American rule, La Castellana was formally established as a municipality on January 1, 1918, through Executive Order No. 101 issued by Governor-General Francis Burton Harrison.

 Geography

 La Castellana lies at the base of Kanlaon Volcano, known for its natural springs and water falls.
 It is 65 km from Bacolod and 22 km from Pontevedra.